Living In Vietnam: Our Best Tips List | Vietcetera

 • Tiger balm can remedy mosquito bites.

-• Motorbike safety: Buy proper equipment, high quality helmet, not a cheap one for looks.
-Stay away from cheap helmets, it’s your head you’re protecting.
-Buy insurance, for a couple hundred dollars you could avoid a mountain of hospital bills and rehab costs.
+• Motorbike safety: Buy proper equipment and high quality helmet Stay away from cheap helmets; it’s your head you’re protecting.
+Buy insurance for a couple hundred dollars, you could avoid a mountain of hospital bills.
 Get a License.
-Without one your insurance is NOT valid and they will refuse to pay out for anything.
-Make sure in your wallet there is a contact number of someone from your work or close friend, this way they can contact your family earlier.
+Without one, your insurance is NOT valid, and they will refuse to pay out for anything.
+Make sure there is a contact number of someone from your work or close friend in your wallet.
+This way, they can contact your family immediately.
 Often they won’t begin treatment without either an insurance card or a Visa card.

 • Diarrhea pills are cheap and readily available in Vietnamese cities.
 You WILL need them.